codebase-frontend-library/codebase-4/README.md

 ***

-If you still need to support Internet Explorer 11 – Codebase can so that, although it is not officially supported.
+If you still need to support Internet Explorer 11 – Codebase can do that, although it is not officially supported.
 There are some things with IE11 that you can’t do; and if you want to use Activator then you need to switch to using jQuery v.2.x and `alpine.jquery.js`.
 See [Codebase and Internet Explorer 11](https://github.com/codebase-frontend-library/codebase-4/blob/master/ie11-support.md).

 ***